TOMORROW NEVER DIES

 Coming quickly after GOLDENEYE, TOMORROW NEVER DIES is not one of my favorite Bond films.
 It does have some redeeming qualities, but by and large, I consider this a misfire.
 It is tempting to chalk this up to miscasting, as the villain and one of the leading ladies are woefully ineffective in their roles.
 However, I think the film's screenplay is more to blame.
 Bruce Fierstein, one of the two credited writers on GOLDENEYE, was brought back to do the sole honors on this film, though one gets the sense that the film was constructed by committee, so maybe it's not fair to lay the blame on him.
 The film's production seems to have been more chaotic than usual for a Bond film, and this more than anything else probably resulted in the final film's shortcomings.

 We know right off the bat that something is amiss, as the pre-credit sequence is rote, lifeless and utterly lacking in tension.
-Bond's superhuman ability to avoiding bullets is possibly at its worst in TOMORROW, and it is on full display in the opening.
+Bond's superhuman ability of avoiding bullets is possibly at its worst in TOMORROW, and it is on full display in the opening.
 Whereas GOLDENEYE spent some time building character arcs, TOMORROW just throws action at the screen hoping that no one notices that there is not much story to be had.
 Once we are shown that the film will largely be a paint by numbers affair, it has to work all the much harder to try and surprise us.

 I am aware that everything I've said so far could be leveled at MOONRAKER, another chaotic production with a surfeit of character development and an overabundance of mindless action, which I've previously called an enjoyable Bond film.
 The difference--for me anyway--is in the details.
 MOONRAKER has a majestic John Barry score, quality widescreen photography, and is edited for maximum impact.
 TOMORROW looks decidedly cheap in comparison.